JacobsenShawn/JacobsenShawn/README.md

 ###   My name is Shawn and I am passionate about Web Development, Networking, and Coding.
 <br>

-- 🚀 Aspiring { Network Engineer } - Who wants too build the Future with Tech & Innovation because when we Create we Elevate.
+- 🚀 Aspiring { IT Pro } - Who wants too build the Future with Tech & Innovation because when we Create we Elevate.
 - 🎓 I'm currently learning to code and building cool projects as I go!
 - :books: My goal is to become a full-stack web developer and master real-world coding skills.
 - :cat: I'm using GitHub to share everything I'm learning — from basic JavaScript to full web apps.